 How To Ease Your Way To A Vegetarian Diet?

 After learning that fish and other types of meat are forbidden in this eating plan, you may be thinking twice about following it.
-We understand that it is hard, but we do not urge you to stop following it.
+We urge you to choose a healthy eating pattern that includes the foods you love so that you can stick with it long-term.

 Remember the end goal and stay motivated, especially if you follow this diet plan to promote weight loss.